Google Code of Conduct

 If you have a question or concern, don’t just sit there.
-You can contact your manager, your Human Resources representative or Ethics & Compliance.
-You can also submit a question or raise a concern of a suspected violation of our Code or any other Google policy through the Ethics & Compliance Helpline.
-If you believe a violation of law has occurred, you can always raise that through the Ethics & Compliance helpline or with a government agency.
+You can contact your manager, your Human Resources representative or Ethics & Business Integrity.
+You can also submit a question or raise a concern of a suspected violation of our Code or any other Google policy through the Alphabet Helpline.
+If you believe a violation of law has occurred, you can always raise that through the Alphabet Helpline or with a government agency.

 If you have a misconduct concern about the CEO, a direct report to the CEO, or a Senior Vice President, you may also notify the Audit Committee of Alphabet’s Board of Directors.
 To notify the Audit Committee, please mail your concern to: